kulpojke/geog441/README.md

 ## Final Project Report - June 4th

 Submit a report (As a PDF) describing the problem, your analysis, and your findings.
-The data you produced should also be made available for use by stakeholders or ohter parties.
+The data you produced should also be made available for use by stakeholders or other parties.

 Use the following structure for the report: